 This is probably one of the most common questions and concerns that I get when people are arrested for solicitation of prostitution.
-They're concerned that is going to be on their record for the rest of their life.
+They're concerned that it will be on their record for the rest of their lives.

-Solicitation of prostitution obviously has a negative connotation in society for morality issues.
+Solicitation of prostitution has a negative connotation in society for morality issues.